 To keep your upholstery in top shape over time, we suggest that our customers have a professional deep clean of their furniture annually.

 If you ever notice a chip or scratch in the wooden component of your piece like a frame or leg, you can easily disguise it with a wood marker, restoring the polished look of your piece.
-We recommend the Katzco 13-piece kit that includes a range of colors to match all of our wood finish choices (and can come in handy for other wood repairs around the house from tables and chairs through to cabinets and trim work!)
+We recommend the Katzco 13-piece kit that includes a range of colors to match all of our wood finish choices.
+The kit also comes in handy for other wood repairs around the house from tables and chairs to cabinets and trim work.

-To use this product properly, note that the stain in the pens dries quickly, so as you’re applying the stain, keep a dry paper towel on hand to quickly clean up any excess stain.
+To use this product properly, note that the stain in the pens dries quickly, so as you’re applying the stain, keep a dry paper towel on hand to quickly clean up any excess.
 Follow the full instructions on the packaging to achieve the best results.

-Tie-downs: Maiden Home sofas come standard with tie-downs which keep your cushions in place over time.
+Tie-downs: Maiden Home Sofas come standard with tie-downs that keep your cushions in place over time.
 To connect your tie-downs, simply attach the metal clips to the fabric loops on the side of your cushions and enjoy cushions that won’t shift forward over time.